 - Elementary teacher Kathryn, from Make Way For Tech, suggests having students share feedback with one another on Google Docs and Google Slides.
 After first having students complete an activity individually, she asks them to share their work with one another and use the commenting feature to provide feedback to their peers.

-- Several Teacher-Authors also mentioned running small-group discussions using online conference tools, in addition to using them for whole group instruction.
+- Several Teacher-Authors also mention running small-group discussions using online conference tools, in addition to using them for whole group instruction.
 As with in-person discussions, students can lead their own learning and understanding of a text or concept.
 Like Aris from Sailing Into Second previously pointed out, these discussions could be recorded, meaning you could revisit them to check for student understanding.

 Here are some online resources you can use to support group work:

-Tips for Monitoring Progress with Quiz and Assessment Tools
+Tips for Monitoring Progress

 - For formal, individual assessments, Teacher-Authors recommend Google Forms.
 Says elementary teacher Dena from Miss Tech Queen, “Google Forms is a great tool where students can fill out virtual exit slips and report their learning for the day.”